espressif/developer-portal/content/blog/how-to-switch-between-multiple-esp32-firmware-binaries-stored-in-flash/index.md

 }
 ```

-### Returning to the Original Application at Factory Partition
+### Returning to the Original Application in Factory Partition

 Each application can include a mechanism to switch back to the original application (bootloader).
 Here is an example function from one of the sub-applications: